pygfx/wgpu-py/docs/backends.rst

     :rtype: wgpu.GPUDevice

 The wgpu_native backend provides support for push constants.
-Since WebGPU does not this feature, documentation on its use is hard to find.
+Since WebGPU does not support this feature, documentation on its use is hard to find.
 A full explanation of push constants and its use in Vulkan can be found `here <https://vkguide.dev/docs/chapter-3/push_constants/>`_.
 Using push constants in WGPU closely follows the Vulkan model.